katiektea/100-days-of-code/log.md

 **Thoughts**
 Juggling 100 Days of Code with a full time training course is quite full on.
 However, I realise I am probably juggling multiple things at once and better to learn the art of balance and prioritising my time again.

+### Day 36: Wednesday June 24, 2020 ###

+It is clear by now that I do not code on the weekend.
+As I feel it is good to take a break from my everyday work once in a while.

+Today I worked with EJS and the NPM.
+It took me a while to understand EJS, adding routes and rendering to a specific file.
+It's important to understand this type of logic really well, where we are able to fill a template in with data coming back from a database or data a user has provided and it’s not a static file that is the same every time.

 ------------------------------------------------------------------